Bursea

 Bursea is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 3 mi south of the village of Holme-on-Spalding-Moor and 5 mi north-east of the market town of Howden.
 It lies to the north of the River Foulness.

 Bursea forms part of the civil parish of Holme-on-Spalding-Moor.

-The chapel at Bursea is designated a Grade II listed building in August 1987 and is now recorded in the National Heritage List for England, maintained by Historic England.
+Bursea Chapel is designated a Grade II listed building in August 1987 and is now recorded in the National Heritage List for England, maintained by Historic England.